RMerl/asuswrt-merlin/README-merlin.txt

               on the VPN Status page.
    - CHANGED: Removed the display of global OpenVPN statistics on the VPN Status page.
+   - FIXED: OpenVPN clients with DNS set to "Strict" weren't properly setting dnsmasq to use "strict-order"
+   - FIXED: Garbled resolv.conf generated when adding an OpenVPN client DNS to it
+   - FIXED: OpenVPN Client static key was incorrectly processed when shown on the webui.

 3.0.0.4.374.36 Beta 1 (23-Dec-2013):